VGDev1/PrusaMK3s-klipper/README.md

 # PrusaMK3s-klipper

+These configs are for my own printer and they are still under development.
+See my Voron configs for more advanced example: https://github.com/VGDev1/Voron-V2.4928

 ### Pre-Check

 - Get Z offset value from your current firmware (Menu -> Calibration -> Z-offset), you will need it for the Klipper config.